§ 01

 How to migrate from Web3Forms to splitforms

-Migration is one URL change.
+Migration is one URL change plus a key swap.
 Step 1: sign up at splitforms.com for a free access key (no credit card).
-Step 2: in your form HTML, change the action URL from `https://api.web3forms.com/submit` to `https://splitforms.com/api/submit/YOUR_KEY`, and remove the `access_key` field (the splitforms key lives in the URL).
+Step 2: in your form HTML, change the action URL from `https://api.web3forms.com/submit` to `https://splitforms.com/api/submit`, and keep the hidden `access_key` field with your splitforms key.
 Step 3: submit a test entry and confirm it appears in the splitforms dashboard.

 If you've been relying on email-only delivery and have no record of past submissions, splitforms will start storing everything from the moment you switch — which is, for most users, the actual reason they switched.
 Existing field names, validation, and styling all work without modification.